techidaily/site-ai-voice-clone/source/_posts/new-what-is-ai-voice-text-to-speech-in-2024.md

  Up to here, we hope that you have found the**best AI voice changer** for your needs.
 Remember that using the AI voices is free, and no one will sue you for copyright infringement.
 And don’t forget to use Wondershare Virbo to create unique avatar content for your YouTube and social media tutorials or any other video.

-## Talking Photo Feature

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/oeSN3u4fO9M?si=Ua3Hzcil6u6akDgY&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/VxFUhesNCKo?si=Ti0ui6DXYP12sjSs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Talking Photo Feature

 ## Create a video with Talking Photo